 True to the complexity of urban forms, the artists works are both sculptures and paintings.
 Though static, they are activated by the mobility of the viewer, using relief and perspective to present the moving eye with shifting patterns of colour and form that ripple, break and reform.
 Often reconfigured from repetitive, rectilinear units that bring the wall into the visual play, they remember the fragmentary nature of our visual environments and the contingency of the visual relationships that they generate and yet articulate the human desire to draw out meaning from chaos.

-Rana’s first museum solo exhibition Space Colour Light opened at the Sainsbury Centre for Visual Arts in May 2017 and will travel to Djanogly Gallery in Nottingham, UK in Summer 2018.
+Rana’s first museum solo exhibition Space Colour Light opened at the Sainsbury Centre for Visual Arts in May 2017 and will travel to Djanogly Gallery in Nottingham, UK in July 2018.

-She participated in many international group exhibitions including: Sol LeWitt - A Tribute, Gemeente Museum Den Haag, Netherlands (2016); Flatland / Abstractions Narratives #1, MRAC, Serignan, France (2016); The Shapes We’re In, Paul Carey-Kent, London, UK (2015); Geometries of Difference: New Approaches to Ornament and Abstraction, Samuel Dorsky Museum of Art, State University of New York at New Paltz, New York, USA (2015); The Language of Human Consciousness, Athr Gallery, Jeddah, Saudi Arabia (2014); Summer Show, The Third Line, Dubai, UAE (2014); The Edge of Painting, The Piper Gallery, London, UK (2013); Summer Exhibition, Royal Academy, London, UK (2012).
+She participated in many international group exhibitions including: Actions.
+The Image of The World Can Be Different, Kettle’s Yard, London, UK (2018); The Order of Things, The Wilson, Cheltenham, UK (2017); Sol LeWitt - A Tribute, Gemeente Museum Den Haag, The Hague, Netherlands (2017); Flatland, MRAC Serignan, France (2017); The Shapes We’re In, Paul Carey-Kent, London, UK (2015); Geometries of Difference: New Approached to Ornament and Abstraction, Samuel Dorsky Museum of Art, State University of New York at New Paltz, New York, USA (2015); Summer Exhibition, Royal Academy, London, UK (2012).

 Rana’s works have been acquired by international institutions and foundations including Art Museum of Western Virginia, Virginia, USA; Ernst & Young Collection, London, UK; Dahl Gallery, Lucerne, Switzerland; British Telecom Headquarters, London, UK; The London Institute, London, UK; Farjam Collection, Dubai, UAE; and most recently MoNA (Museum of Old and New Art), Tasmania.